 Ray Wang

-Ray is a Researcher and Architect based at MIT.
-He is a dual-degree candidate in SMEECS & SMArchS Urbanism (‘25) and works at the intersection of design and technology.
-Currently, he serves as a Teaching Assistant in MIT's Art, Culture, and Technology (ACT) program and as a Research Assistant in the Computer Science and Artificial Intelligence Laboratory's (CSAIL) HCI Engineering Group.
+Ray is a Creative Technologist and Architect based at MIT.
+He is a dual-degree candidate in SMEECS & SMArchS Urbanism (‘26) and works at the intersection of design and technology.
+Currently, he serves as a Researcher in the Computer Science and Artificial Intelligence Laboratory's (CSAIL) HCI Engineering Group and Figma's Campus Leader.

 Before joining MIT, he was a registered architect from Taiwan.
 With years of professional experience, he has worked on projects throughout Kyoto, Taipei, Singapore, and Boston.
 He holds a B.Arch from National Cheng Kung University, where he received the Thesis Award with Distinction in 2019.
 His research at MIT, focusing on sustainable architecture and urbanism, is currently supported by the Taiwanese government.